BTU Capacity in Boiler Plants with Glycol Solutions

 Answer: No, although it is a contributing factor.

-Stratified and Accumulator Storage FAQ
+Stratified and Accumulator Storage

 Proper piping of storage tanks is essential to maintain system temperatures.
 Frequently, improper plumbing can lead to cold slugs being delivered to fixtures and increase the opportunity for a storage tank to become a comfortable habitat for bacterial growth.
 Correct installation, operation and regular maintenance will mitigate that risk.
 The majority of today's systems will use either the Stratified or Accumulator storage method.